Towards Unsupervised Domain Generalization: Conclusion

 \section{Conclusion}

 In this paper, we proposed a novel problem called unsupervised domain generalization (UDG), where unlabeled data are used to strengthen the generalization ability of models since labeled data are usually costly or unavailable.
-We also proposed a domain-irrelevant representation learning method called DIUL to address the UDG problem.
-Extensive experiments clearly demonstrated the effectiveness of the proposed DIUL compared with state-of-the-art unsupervised learning counterparts.
-As a pretraining approach, DIUL outperforms ImageNet pretraining approach with significantly less data, showing a encouraging way to initialize models for the DG problem.
+We also proposed a Domain-Aware Representation Learning method called DARLING to address the UDG problem.
+Extensive experiments clearly demonstrated the effectiveness of the proposed DARLING compared with state-of-the-art unsupervised learning counterparts.
+As a pretraining approach, DARLING outperforms ImageNet pretraining approach with significantly less data, showing an encouraging way to initialize models for the DG problem.